Collecting and Reporting Metrics

 enabled: true

-Enabling automatic instrumentation will collect metric data for the following libraries, where they will be displayed in the Insights section of your project:
+Enabling this will collect metric data for the following libraries, where they will be displayed in the Insights section of your project:

 Metric Source (metric_source::str ) |